 “No, I’m not,” she replied without taking her eyes from the files.

 “Good, then tell me what you found.”

 She snorted.
-“Nice bait and switch.
-What makes you think I found anything?”
+“Nice bait and switch, Del.
+What makes you think I found something?”

-“Because I’m a detective, remember?
-And you’ve had the same look of constipation on your face since Ortley.”
+“Because I’m a detective and you’ve had the same look of constipation on your face since Ortley.”
 He could see her in the rear view mirror.

 “Town we passed about ten minutes back.
 So what is it?”

 She turned one around.
 It was a photo of a handheld electronic device, black with yellow trim.
 An FBI numerical label card was next to it.

 “You know what this is?” she asked.

 “Looks like an infrared thermometer.
 I used to work HVAC—summers in high school.”

 “I grew up in LA.”